 9. Central Station

 Central Station was originally home to a community of more than 100 people during its days as a forestry camp when timber logging was the thing here in the 1920s.
-Thankfully, chainsaws are a thing of the past on Heritage-listed Fraser Island.
+Thankfully, chainsaws are a thing of the past on World Heritage-listed K’gari (Fraser Island).

 The creek was used for Secret Women’s Business before the land was cleared for forestry operations.
 These days, the picnic area sits amid a botanical garden.